kingdragox99/PickupTaSoeur/README.md

 - Make a random capt
 - Pick Player
 - Veto map
-- Lunch server on the ight map with rcon
+- Lunch server on the right map with rcon
 - make css style but la flemme

 ### setup